 To book online you can check out some online trekking tours which often book Everest Flights.

-Helicopter flights start at just over $1000 for 1 hour flights.
+Helicopter flights start at just over $400 for 1 hour flights per person with a minimum of 4.
+A whole helicoper costs between $3,500 and $4,000.
 Costs rise dramatically to over $5,000 for longer flights.
 There are also private custom tours available.

 They are interactive & printable guidebooks like no other.